Attendance & Absences

 What steps do I take if my child is absent?

-The district will accept parent notes to excuse an illness, personal, or pre-approved absence for no more than 8 full or partial day absences during the school year.
-No more than 6 of these absences may occur in a semester.
-Any additional absences will require a note from a health care provider or documentation of an absence exempt from compulsory attendance, in order to be excused.
+The district will excuse up to 10 full or partial days during the school year.
+Each unexcused absence will reduce the number of absences that may be excused by parent notes.
+Any additional absences beyond the allowable parent notes will require a note from a health care provider or documentation of an absence exempt from compulsory attendance, in order to be excused.

 Lamar Attendance Information